nexisvision/CRM-HRM-LEAD-BILLING-Frontend/src/views/app-views/components/data-display/tree/markdown/basic-controlled.md

   const onExpand = expandedKeys => {
     console.log('onExpand', expandedKeys); // if not set autoExpandParent to false, if children expanded, parent can not collapse.
-    // or, you can remove all expanded children keys.

     setExpandedKeys(expandedKeys);
     setAutoExpandParent(false);